Visual identity

 The Experience

-There is so much work to do however, I am glad to be part of helping to amplify queer people of color stories to the world.
+OBNYC will inspire young QPOC to embrace their identity and find stories or experiences they can relate to.
+There is still much work to be done, but I am glad to be part of amplifying queer people of color's stories to the world.